Peacemaking and Mending Breaches

 Some final thoughts

 I’ve read many, many articles and essays over the past couple of weeks as I try to learn more about the issues that continue to trouble our country.
-Part of my volunteer work at church relates to issues of peace and justice, so I’m all too familiar with issues such as excessive use of force.
+Part of my volunteer work at church relates to issues of peacemaking and justice, so I’m familiar with some of the issues related to families, schools, and the court system.
 I haven’t been as familiar with national racial issues, but I’m working to amend that deficit through books and articles by a variety of people from different backgrounds of faith and experience.
 It is a learning curve, but I believe it matters, especially in light of the prayer and scriptures above.
 Here are two articles from two different perspectives — they are both worth considering.

 American Racism: We’ve Got So Very Far to Go by David French — It wasn’t until Mr. French “went from being the father of two white, blonde-haired, blue-eyed kids to the father of three kids—one of them a beautiful little girl from Ethiopia” that he saw and understood how far we still need to go.
 If you have a hard time seeing what the issues are, this thoughtful article by someone identified as a conservative Christian columnist might help.
 It’s part of our heritage, and it’s something we need to know.